onzfonz/comp227/src/content/0/en/part0d.md

 Now with our handy package manager, we need to install **[node.js](https://nodejs.org/en/)** AKA **node**.
-If you already have node installed, make sure it is at least version 16.13.2.
+If you already have node installed, make sure it is at least version 18.13.0.
 We will discuss node.js further in [part 1](/part1).

-For this class, I'm going to install nvm first so that we can use a specific version of node, since the bulk of this course was written and tested with Node 16.13.2.
+For this class, I'm going to install nvm first so that we can use a specific version of node.
+Specifically we'll use Node version 18.13.0.
+However, the bulk of this course was written and fully tested with Node 16.13.2.
+So essentially we want to have two node versions 18.13 (a newer version) and 16.13.2 (as a fallback).
-If that is the case, you could also install **[NVM](https://github.com/nvm-sh/nvm)**, which allows us to have different versions of node.js on our computer and switch between them.
+Since that is the case, we will also install **[NVM](https://github.com/nvm-sh/nvm)**, which allows us to have these two different versions of node.js on our computer and switch between them.

 This can be done via one of these commands.